 The main source of revenue for the District is ad valorem property taxes.
 The District's 2024 property tax levy is \$693.7 million, an increase of \$14.0 million, or 2.1 percent.
 The authority to levy property taxes for the various funds generally specifies a tax rate limit per hundred dollars of property value, which when applied, yields a maximum amount of money which can be levied or collected against property owners.
-All District funds, except for the District's Capital Improvements Bond Fund, derive their revenues primarily from property taxes, of which approximately 62.3 percent of the 2024 appropriation is supported by property taxes.
+All District funds, except for the District's Capital Improvements Bond Fund, derive their revenues primarily from property taxes, of which approximately 59.2 percent of the 2024 appropriation is supported by property taxes.
 Taxes levied in one year are collected in the next year, and Working Cash Funds for the Corporate, Construction, and Stormwater Management Funds provide temporary financing while awaiting property tax receipts.
-Estimated tax collections for 2024 include approximately 10.0 percent of the 2022 levy that are expected to remain uncollected as of the end of 2023 due to a delay in bill distribution from Cook County.
-The estimates are detailed on page 79.
+The estimates are detailed on page 81.
 Net Tax Sources displayed in Exhibit 1 reflect only property tax revenue for the Corporate, Construction, and Stormwater Management Funds.
 The estimate for uncollectible taxes for 2024 is 3.5 percent, based on annual review of prior years' tax collections.

 A Personal Property Replacement Tax (PPRT) provides income tax revenue from corporations, partnerships, and the invested capital of public utilities to replace the personal property taxes once received from a tax levy on personal property.
-PPRT revenue, received directly from the State of Illinois, is estimated at \$91.0 million for 2024, a decrease of \$9.0 million from the 2023 Budget, or 9.0 percent.
-Beginning in 2021, PPRT, along with all corporate income taxes for the State of Illinois began to perform over expectations, but are expected to decline over the next year before stabilizing.
+PPRT revenue, received directly from the State of Illinois, is estimated at \$91.0 million for 2024, a decrease of \$9.0 million from the 2023 Original Budget, or 9.0 percent.
+Beginning in 2021, PPRT, along with all corporate income taxes for the State of Illinois began to perform over expectations, but are expected to decline over the next few years before stabilizing.